Appearance

 The Competitive Opportunity

 BD dominates on distribution, GPO contracts, and sales force.
-They are vulnerable on safety data.
+They are vulnerable on insertion mechanism design.
 The argument is not "BD has more events than Stiletto" (that's market share).
 The argument is:

-- Stiletto removes the mechanism -- guidewire-free design eliminates the failure mode entirely
+- Stiletto removes the insertion mechanism -- guidewire-free design eliminates the mechanical failure mode entirely.
+No guidewire = no guidewire kink.
+No needle bevel interaction = no catheter shearing.

 Report Contents